 If you would like to know more about the vehicle or have questions on the material you read, please contact an authorized KTM dealer.

 The Owner's Manual is an important component of the vehicle and should be handed over to the new owner if the vehicle is sold.

-3.1 Guarantee, warranty
+3.1 Manufacturer and implied warranty

-The work prescribed in the service schedule must be carried out by an authorized KTM workshop only and confirmed in the customer's Service & Warranty Booklet and in the KTM Dealer.net; otherwise, all warranty claims will be void.
-No warranty claims can be considered for damage resulting from manipulations and/or alterations to the vehicle.
+The work specified in the service schedule may only be performed in an authorized KTM workshop and must be recorded in both the Service & Warranty Booklet and in KTM Dealer.net, otherwise any warranty coverage will become void.
+Damage or secondary damage caused by tampering with and/or conversions on the vehicle are not covered by the warranty.

-Additional information on the guarantee or warranty and the procedures involved can be found in the Service & Warranty Booklet.
+Additional information on the manufacturer or implied warranty and the procedures involved can be found in the Service & Warranty Booklet.